 水 - which is short for 水貨價格, simply means it's a Grey Market import.

-There are two online companies I know of, both of which operate out of a warehouse in Kowloon.
-I've personally used both in the past to purchase gear from without issue.
-The stock is grey import, but their pricing is on par with what you might pay on Amazon, and definitely cheaper than buying in a Hong Kong physical store.
-The trick with these companies is to e-mail them directly to make an order and then arrange pick-up from their warehouse or have them post it to your address in Hong Kong.
+Stock is typically grey import, yet pricing is typically on par with what you might find on Amazon, and definitely cheaper than buying in a Hong Kong physical store.
+The trick with these companies is to e-mail them directly to place an order, and then arrange pick-up from their warehouse or have them post it to your address in Hong Kong.

 These are some of my frequent go-to places.
 All highly recommended, but still be prepared to do your research to find the best deal.

 Wing Shing Photo Supplies

 One of Hong Kong's best known camera stores.
 The sales staff here are friendly, but seem more orientated towards the consumer market than the professional.
 Yet Wing Shing do offer some of the lowest prices around.
 Great range of the latest camera gear in the DSLR and mirrorless market for all brands.
 I usually visit here first when pricing out equipment, then typically come back as they generally have the best prices.
 As a bonus, they tend to throw in little extras with larger purchases such as carry cases, memory cards etc.

 Wing Shing Photo - 57 Sai Yeung Choi Street, Mongkok